Krishnarajan7/English-Learning-Platform/README.md

 # English-Learning-Platform
-This project is a modern English learning platform built with React and Tailwind CSS, offering an intuitive and responsive interface for learners at all levels.
+This project is a modern English learning platform built with React and Tailwind CSS, offering an intuitive and responsive interface for learners at all levels...